 Ben Kavoussi always has been energy-conscious, but at the moment, the Persian-born Davis resident cannot afford to install the solar panels that would match his house to his values.

-Living off his post-Sept.
-11 GI Bill and student loans, while the 17-year serviceman learns to become a physician’s assistant at UC Davis, Kavoussi doesn’t have the discretionary income needed to fund that type of work.
+Living off his student loans while he studies to become a physician’s assistant at UC Davis, Kavoussi doesn’t have the discretionary income needed to fund that type of work.

 Lucky for him, there’s a nonprofit out there that’s willing to provide and install the solar equipment, at no cost.